exerpteam/odin-drop-in/docs/design/SYSTEM_OVERVIEW.md

 *   **Technology:** Vue 3, TypeScript, [Vite](https://vitejs.dev/).
 *   **Purpose:** Serves as a local development environment for testing the `@exerp/odin-dropin` facade and, by extension, the core components.
 It also acts as a practical usage example.
 *   **Key Responsibilities:**
-    *   Demonstrating how to import, initialize, configure (with `odinPublicToken`, callbacks), and mount the `OdinDropin` instance.
+    *   Demonstrating how to import, initialize, configure (with `odinPublicToken`, `paymentMethodType`, `billingFieldsConfig`, the OdinPay.js v2 `theme` object, and callbacks like `onSubmit`, `onError`, `onChangeValidation`), and mount the `OdinDropin` instance.
-    *   Providing a UI to input necessary configuration (like the public token).
+    *   Providing a UI to input necessary configurations, including the public token, country code, payment method type, billing field selections, and a theme object JSON.
-    *   Displaying the results (`paymentMethodId`) or errors received from the drop-in component.
+    *   Displaying the results from the drop-in component, including successful payment method details (`OdinSubmitPayload`), structured errors (`OdinPayErrorPayload`), and real-time field validation events (`OdinFieldValidationEvent`).
+    *   Illustrating the OdinPay.js v2 styling approach by showing how to pass a theme object for internal field styling and how to apply external CSS for container styling (borders, etc.).
 *   **Consumption:** Uses the `@exerp/odin-dropin` package via pnpm workspace linking (`workspace:*`).

 ## 4. Key Data Flows & Interactions